 Applicants need to show proof of payment.
 You can do this in one of two ways:

 If you don’t want to use the method above, you can instead write out a list of your qualifying copayment expenses on the reimbursement form.
 Please use a separate sheet of paper if the table on the form does not have enough rows for all of your expenses.
-If you use this method, you must submit a supporting receipt for every expense on your list.
+If you use this method, you must submit a supporting receipt for every expense on your list, which you can typically get from your health care provider.
 You will not receive reimbursement for expenses that are not both documented on the itemized list and supported with receipts or other proof of payment from the provider or insurer.

-What do I do if I have a question for Benefit Strategies about my claim?
+What do I do if I have a question for Benefit Strategies about my reimbursement application?

 The Benefit Strategies website (benstrat.com) offers a Live Chat feature, where you can chat online with a customer service representative.
 You can also call or email Benefit Strategies: